-(C) Mitigation credits for wildlife or wetlands shall be available to any property owner or developer in need of environmental mitigation without respect to political jurisdiction within the East Central Florida Regional Planning Council boundary.
-Payments shall be made in accordance with Section 1 of this Agreement.

-(D) If Orange or Osceola wish to reserve Wetland Restoration/Creation or Wetland Preservation Mitigation Fees for their exclusive use and discretion in awarding credits, then the party desirous of reserving the credits shall provide written notice via certified mail to the other parties of said intent.
+- (C) Mitigation credits for wildlife or wetlands shall be available to any property owner or developer in need of environmental mitigation without respect to political jurisdiction within the East Central Florida Regional Planning Council boundary.
+Payments shall be made in accordance with Section 1 of this Agreement. - (D) If Orange or Osceola wish to reserve Wetland Restoration/Creation or Wetland Preservation Mitigation Fees for their exclusive use and discretion in awarding credits, then the party desirous of reserving the credits shall provide written notice via certified mail to the other parties of said intent.
 The notice shall include the amount of credits reserved and indicate the period of time of reservation.
 In no case shall the reservation exceed three (3) years or reserve wetland credits outside the party's respective political jurisdiction.
-If Orange or Osceola desire to extend the reservation beyond the initial three (3) year period, then the Wetland Restoration/Creation or Wetland Preservation Mitigation Fee, Management and Administration Fee for each reserved credit becomes immediately payable in full in accordance with Section 1 of this agreement.
+If Orange or Osceola desire to extend the reservation beyond the initial three (3) year period,

+Restoration/Creation or the Wetland Preservation Mitigation Fee, Management Administration Fee for each reserved credit becomes immediately payable in full in accordance with Section 1 of this agreement.

 - 4. COMPREHENSIVE PLAN AMENDMENTS.
-As required by the Conceptual Approval Agreement and after fee simple title for the Project has been transferred to Orange and Osceola, Orange and Osceola shall amend their respective future land use maps at the next available amendment cycle such that the Project is assigned to a category dedicated to open space, conservation, or outdoor recreation uses as appropriate. - 5.
+As required by the Conceptual Approval Agreement and after fee simple title for the Project has been transferred to Orange and Osceola, Orange and Osceola shall amend their respective future land use maps at the next available amendment . cycle such that the Project is assigned to a category dedicated to open space, conservation, or outdoor recreation uses as appropriate. - 5.
 ANNUAL REPORTS.
-Orange, Osceola and GFC agree to jointly prepare and submit the annual report to FCT as required by the Conceptual Approval Agreement. - 6.
-MODIFICATION OF AGREEMENT.
-This agreement may be modified to resolve any conflicts or unforeseen circumstances that may arise during the establishment, administration or completion of the Project.
-Modification of this agreement shall require approval by all parties to this agreement and FCT. - 7.
-TERMINATION OF AGREEMENT.
-This Agreement shall automatically terminate upon the failure to acquire the Project in accordance with the provisions of the Conceptual Approval Agreement. - 8.
-SEVERABILITY.
-If any provision of this Interagency Agreement or the application thereof to any person or circumstance is held by a court of competent jurisdiction to be partially or wholly invalid or unenforceable for any reason whatsoever, any such invalidity, illegality, or unenforceability shall not affect other provisions or applications of this Agreement which can be given effect without the invalid provision or application and to this end the provisions of this Agreement are declared severable. - 9.
-EFFECTIVE DATE.
+Orange, Osceola and GFC agree to jointly prepare and submit the annual report to FCT as required by the Conceptual Approval Agreement. - MODIFICATION OF AGREEMENT.
+This agreement 'may modified to resolve any conflicts or unforeseen circumstances that may arise during the establishment, administration or completion of the Modification of this agreement shall require approval by all parties to this agreement and FCT. - TERMINATION OF AGREEMENT.
+This Agreement shall automatically terminate upon the failure to acquire the Project in accordance with the provisions of the Conceptual Approval Agreement. - SEVERABILITY.
+If any provision of this Interagency Agreement or the application thereof to any person or circumstance is held by a court of competent jurisdiction to be partially or wholly invalid or unenforceable for any reason whatsoever, any such invalidity, illegality, or unenforceability shall not affect other provisions or applications of Agreement which can be given effect without the invalid provision or application and to this end the provisions of this Agreement are declared severable. - EFFECTIVE DATE.
 This Agreement shall take effect on the later of the dates stated below after each party has approved it.

-The GFC's obligation under this agreement 10. is subject to legislative appropriation and Compliance with laws governing state trust funds
+The GFC's obligation under this agreement is subject to legislative appropriation and Compliance with laws governing state trust funds

+OPTION COMMITTED TO THE

-OSCEOLA COUNTY, FLORIDA
+OSCEOLA COUNTY, FLORIDA ORANGE COUNTY, FLORIDA

-By-

-Chaifman, Osceola County Commission
+Chairman, Osceola County Commission By: en C. D. H County Administra

-Accepted as to egal Form and Sufficiency:
+Accepted as to Legal Form Accepted as to Legal of double

+and Sufficiency: and Sufficiency:

+•

-Date
+Date Date

+Tapi.

+• AND COLARY PLONIO

-FLORIDA GAME AND FRESH WATER FISH COMMISSION
+FLORIDA GAME AND FRESH WATER FISH COMMISSION FOR The I can be a local to Cat GRA STA STA STANDARD AFFRICASE COLONIANS

-Byd
+2-8 1094

-Executive Director, Florida Game and Fresh Water Fish Commission
+Byc Gam Commission Executive Director, Florida Game Fresh Water Fish Commission Paul At Clark

 Accepted as to Legal Form and Sufficiency:

-2/22/94 Dáte:
+Date: 2/22/94